 Forget the Budget, Let’s Build Your Perfect Mini Excavator

 The mini excavator market is big business in America right now.
 We’re hearing predictions of maybe 50,000 units sold in 2019.
-We covered 17 different brands in last month’s spec guide, and the wealth of options range from basic ROPS rental diggers to opulent, automated, air conditioned cab units fitted with the last grade control technology.
+We covered 17 different brands in last month’s spec guide, and the wealth of options range from basic ROPS rental diggers to opulent, automated, air conditioned cab units fitted with the latest grade control technology.
 More and more manufacturers are offering those latter high-end units, increasingly with the customer’s comfort in mind.

 While you may know the basic laundry list of features to look for when scouting out a new mini excavator (dig depth, reach, bucket breakout force, etc.), what about all those extras that both make an operator more efficient and comfortable while also personalizing the unit?
 Features that create a workspace for the operator to not only exist in, but excel and enjoy time in.
 Let’s start with a dreamy cab.